 I'm struggling to pay my insurance

-The Financial Conduct Authority has updated guidance for insurance companies.
-When you contact a company and tell them you're struggling with payments because of coronavirus, the company should help you and run through different options.
+Contact your insurance company to tell them you're struggling with payments because of coronavirus.
+The Financial Conduct Authority says companies should offer help and run though different options.

 The company should also consider that circumstances are different.
 For example, you might not be using your car at the moment but still paying the insurance.